AdguardTeam/AdguardKnowledgeBase/03.macos/02.installation/docs.en.md

 <img src="https://cdn.adguard.com/public/Adguard/kb/installation/Mac/en/uninstall/1.png" width="600" />

+#### Delete permanently using Terminal
+Execute `sudo rm -rf /Applications/Adguard.app` on Terminal to remove it without putting into Trash.

 <a id="uninstall-advanced"></a>
 ### Advanced

 **Use this instruction only if you know what you are doing or if our support service specifically recommended you the 'advanced uninstall'.
-Also, do all the steps from the 'regular uninstall first'.** After that, do the following:
+Also, do all the steps from the *regular uninstall first*.** After that, do the following:

 * Delete following AdGuard files:
     * */Library/Application Support/com.adguard.mac.adguard* (folder)